radix-io/hands-on/README.md

 * Set up your environment to have access to the utilities needed for the hands-on exercises
   * `source ./setup-env.sh`

-Please use the `ATPESC2019` project and `R.ATPESC2019` queue for job submissions.
-You can also use the `/projects/ATPESC2019` directory for data storage if you modify the exercise scripts or try your own examples.

-Please ask your instructors if you have questions or need assistance.

 ## Darshan

 ### Running hands-on example programs